lubuntu-team/lubuntu-update/README.md

 Qt Creator is recommended for editing the code.
 It is present in Ubuntu's official repos and can be installed using `sudo apt install qtcreator`.

+## Config file format:
+There's only one field here:

+* nextDoReleaseUpgradeNotify=123456789 - Value is number of seconds since the UNIX epoch.
+Used to determine when to offer the user an upgrade.

 ## Missing features

 * Double-clicking on a package doesn't show detailed information for it yet.